vegarkarlsen/TDT4102_cpp/README.md

 # TDT4102_cpp

-\center You must create template to compile code in vsCode
+$\center You must create template to compile code in vsCode$